everx-labs/TonNfcClientAndroid/README.md

 + *errorType* — description of error type

-+ *message* — contains error message corresponding to error code thrown by applet.
++ *message* — error message corresponding to error code thrown by applet.

 + *apdu* — full text of failed APDU command in hex format